 ASA Deemed MTOW means the deemed maximum take-off weight of an Aircraft as specified in Schedule 5 of Air Services Australia’s Contract for Aviation facilities and services or as otherwise determined by Air Services Australia.

+Associates in relation to:

+us (Sydney Airport) means officers, employees and agents of Sydney Airport; and

+you (or an Air Operator) means your or its Affiliates and their respective officers, agents, contractors and employees.

 Certificate of Registration means for an aircraft the certificate of registration issued by the Civil Aviation Safety Authority under the Civil Aviation Regulations.

-Confidential Information means all information, in whatever form (including any idea, concept, drawing, specification, data, conclusion or summary) disclosed to you by, or on behalf of, us or produced by you or any Personnel relating to:
+Confidential Information means information that is expressly stated to be or could reasonably be expected to be confidential.
+In respect of our Confidential Information this means, in addition to the form, all information in whatever form (including without limitation any idea, concept, drawing, specification, data, conclusion or summary) Disclosed to you by, or on behalf of, us or produced by you or any Personnel relating to:

 the operation or business of SYD;